Cpt-Dingus/blog-page/docs/Radio/X band weather satellites.md

 X-band reception is a very advanced endeavor, given the severe lack of documentation online, high cost of entry, as well as the dedication required - You **will** fall flat on your face a lot!
 I might describe this process some day when I get enough disposable income to try it out myself, but for the time being, I will try to write out what I know fairly well already - **the satellites' broadcasts**.

 The minimum dish size is inapplicable to this band because of the significant variance between setups, the low margins introduced with X can make two nearly identical setups perform worlds apart because of minimal differences.
-Upon a suggestion from lego11, a minimum SNR for a good decode will be included instead.
-See below for a definition.
+A relative strength is included to get an idea of how strong a signal is, consider "Strong" something you should be able to get with an 80 cm dish.
+It is done by feel from personal experience, don't consider it definitive.

 ## Formatting